shalatan/shalatan.github.io/kotlin.md

   - `var` : variable value can be changed
   - `val` : variable value cannot be changed, sets at runtime
   - `cont val` : makes val compile time constant
-  - `open` : make the class open for inheritance by other classes
+  - `open` : make the class open for inheritance by other classes as classes are final by default in kotlin.
   - `when` : substitute for the *switch case* of java
     ```kotlin
     when(a){